 - Aikido: Headguard, chest guard, knee and elbow support

 There’s no shortage of dojos and martial arts academies in Katy.
 There’s Rock Solid Tae Kwon-Do, Revolution Dojo, Black Dragon Taekwondo, Jade Mountain Martial Arts, and Legacy Martial Arts just to name a few.
 Each place has different rules and requirements for safety equipment.
 It’s best to consult with the master or instructor about what your child needs to succeed in their class.

 Although it may seem pointless to take care of baby teeth since they’re going to fall out anyway, baby teeth actually play an important role in your child’s long-term dental health.
 They need to be protected, so your child can eat, speak, and smile normally.
 Baby teeth also hold space, so permanent teeth and jaw bones can develop properly.

-We want you and your child to have fun at sports games, not worried over a dental emergency.
-Our doctors can provide custom made mouthguards, general dental exams, and other pediatric dentistry services for you and your family.
+We want you and your child to have fun at sports games, and not worried about a dental emergency.
+Our doctors can provide custom-made mouthguards, general dental exams, and other pediatric dentistry services for you and your family.
 If you have questions about dental health and safety for our Katy pediatric dentist at Kids Healthy Teeth, feel free to give us a call.